msetton5307/sycloseouts/README.md

 ## Shipment Tracking
 To automatically update order statuses from tracking numbers, set the `TRACKTRY_API_KEY` environment variable with your Tracktry.com API key.
-For wire transfer payments, configure `WIRE_INSTRUCTIONS` with the bank details you want emailed to buyers.
-If not set, the server uses account number `12345678` and routing number `12345678` in the wire instructions email.
+For wire transfer payments, configure `WIRE_INSTRUCTIONS` with any additional instructions.
+Specify your bank details using `WIRE_ACCOUNT_NUMBER` and `WIRE_ROUTING_NUMBER`.
+If these are not set, the server defaults to account number `12345678` and routing number `12345678` in the wire instructions email.
 Buyers selecting this payment method receive a styled HTML email with the invoice total and a link to view their order.